 Depending on the results of your placement tests, you may be required to take transitional courses.
 These zero credit courses do not count towards your degree requirements or your grade point average, but they are critical components of your college readiness as they help you build a solid academic foundation in English, reading and math.

 Q. How do I apply for graduation?

-Visit the Advising and Transfer Center (A102) to meet with an Academic Advisor and complete a graduation application.
-You should apply for graduation when during your last term at Carroll.
+Visit the Advising and Transfer Center (A102) to meet with an academic adviser and complete a graduation application.
+You should apply for graduation during your last term at Carroll.

 Q. What should I do if I have taken courses at another college that I would like applied to my degree at Carroll?

 We will evaluate any class(es) you have taken at other institutions for their compatibility with Carroll's curriculum.
 For your class(es) to be evaluated, you need to contact your previous schools and have official transcripts sent to Carroll.
 After we have received transcripts from all your previous institutions, your transcripts are evaluated and the courses are added to your Carroll record.

 Q. If I haven't taken courses for several terms, do the credits I previously earned count towards my degree?

 Absolutely!
 The exception is in the case of nursing students, who may need to retake science courses that have been taken five years ago or longer.